 Remaining assets are distributed to the beneficiaries according to the terms of the Will - or - to the heirs if there was not a Will.

-Probate is NOT mandatory for everybody.
-But, Probate is required if you own real property (this includes your home), or you own more than $100,000 in other assets, or you do not have a properly formed and funded Trust.
+No, Probate is NOT mandatory for everybody.
+But, Probate is required if you own real property (this includes your home), or you own more than $100,000 total non-designated assets, or you do not have a properly formed and funded Trust.
 However, it may be advantageous to initiate Probate if you suspect there are potential creditors of the Estate or you believe your family would benefit from having a Judge preside over your estate.